Filing for Same-Sex Divorce in New York City

 Alimony/Spousal Support

 Alimony, or spousal support, may be a consideration in LGBTQ+ divorces when one spouse was financially dependent on the other during the marriage.
 The court will evaluate factors such as the length of the marriage, the financial situation of each party, and the standard of living established during the marriage when determining whether spousal support is appropriate.
-The court's decision aims to help the financially dependent spouse maintain a similar standard of living after the divorce.
+The court's decision aims to help the financially dependent spouse become financially independent.
 LGBTQ+ individuals should be aware of their rights and consult with an attorney regarding spousal support issues.

 Societal Stigma and Discrimination